Polarized TMD fragmentation functions for $J/\psi$ production: Conclusion

-{\bf Acknowledgments} - We thank Alexey Prokudin for helpful discussions and for giving access to the JAM collaboration TMD PDFs.
-M.~C., R.~H., and T.~M. are supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under grant contract Numbers DE-FG02-05ER41367.
-R.~H. and T.~M. are also supported by the Topical Collaboration in Nuclear Theory on Heavy-Flavor Theory (HEFTY) for QCD Matter under award no.~DE-SC0023547.
+{\bf Acknowledgments} - We thank Alexey Prokudin for helpful discussions and for giving access to the JAM Collaboration TMD PDFs.
+M.~C., R.~H., and T.~M. are supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under Award No.~DE-FG02-05ER41367.
+R.~H. and T.~M. are also supported by the Topical Collaboration in Nuclear Theory on Heavy-Flavor Theory (HEFTY) for QCD Matter under Grant No.~DE-SC0023547.
 M.C. is supported by the National Science Foundation Graduate Research Fellowship under Grant No.~DGE 2139754.
-R.~G. and S.~F. are supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under award number DE-FG02-04ER41338.
+R.~G. and S.~F. are supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Award No.~DE-FG02-04ER41338.